-- In Fall 2022, nearly half (49%) of Latino transfer students transferred laterally (either from a two-year to a two-year or from a four-year). - In Fall 2022, 37% of Latino transfer students transferred from a two-year to a four-year (upward transfer) and 14% transferred from four-year to two-year (reverse transfer).
+- In Fall 2022, nearly half (49%) of Latino transfer students transferred laterally (either from a twoyear to a two-year or from a four-year to a four-year). - In Fall 2022, 37% of Latino transfer students transferred from a two-year to a four-year (upward transfer) and 14% transferred from four-year to two-year (reverse transfer).